 I’ve been pleasantly surprised at how fresh I’ve felt after long days in the saddle on the Zero, even when my legs were toast.
 Festka seems to have figured out how to take the know-how from everyone on their team and shoe-horn it into a bike with real world comfort, with little compromise.

-Retail price for the Zero framset with a 3T Rigida Stealth fork, Chris King headset, and a starndard paint job is $3600, 59.000 kč, or €2200.
+Retail price for the Zero frameset with a 3T Rigida Stealth fork, Chris King headset, and a standard paint job is $3600, 59.000 kč, or €2200.
 Complete builds can be configured directly on their website.